jerabaul29/LoggerWavesInIce_InSituWithIridium/notes_building_Oct_2019.md

 ## code for the Arduino barebone

-- power controller: using commit **b76f6a5** (current master IS BROKEN).
+- power controller: using commit **b76f6a5** (current master IS BROKEN), upload the code in the **PowerControl** folder.
+- go back to master

 ## code for the Arduino Mega logger

 - take away the Arduino from logger shield

+- Initialize the EEPROM (run **InitializeEEPROM** on the Mega).

-- upload the code (location master, current commit **39c30775849a**).
+- upload the code (from **ArduinoMega**, current master, for example using commit **39c30775849a**).
 Make sure that you well use the extended buffer compilation flags (see the platformio.ini parameters folder).
 The sizes of the data and program should read something in this kind:

 ```
 DATA:    [========  ]  81.5% (used 6673 bytes from 8192 bytes)